Ukraine bonds sink into distress, Russia drops as tensions mount | Business

 Ukraine bonds sink into distress, Russia drops as tensions mount

-They are also broadly comparable to levels hit when Russia invaded and then annexed Crimea in March 2014, although spreads then blew above 4,000 bps in early 2015 when Kyiv was tipped into default in the resulting turmoil.
-Monday's sell-off saw Ukraine's bonds continue to fall on international debt markets.
+The premium investors demand to hold Ukraine bonds over safe-haven U.S. Treasuries as measured by the JPMorgan EMBI Global Diversified index surged past 1,000 basis points for the first time since the COVID-19 pandemic emerged in March 2020.
+Less than a dozen countries in the 70-plus strong index have quadruple-digit spreads, including Venezuela, Zambia, Lebanon, Sri Lanka and Ghana which are all either in default or deep debt distress.

 Ukrainian sovereign dollar bonds tumbled into distress territory and Russian bonds suffered sharp falls on Monday as fears of another Russian military foray into Ukraine showed no sign of easing.
-The for the first time since the COVID-19 pandemic emerged in March 2020.
+The premium investors demand to hold Ukraine bonds over safe-haven U.S. Treasuries as measured by the JPMorgan EMBI Global Diversified index surged past 1,000 basis points for the first time since the COVID-19 pandemic emerged in March 2020.

-Less than a dozen countries in the 70-plus strong index have quadruple-digit spreads.
-They include Venezuela, Zambia, Lebanon, Sri Lanka and Ghana, which are all either in default or in deep debt distress.
+Less than a dozen countries in the 70-plus strong index have quadruple-digit spreads, including Venezuela, Zambia, Lebanon, Sri Lanka and Ghana which are all either in default or deep debt distress.
 "The market has to price in some kind of probability of Russia invading," said Viktor Szabo at asset manager abrdn, noting as well how the concerns had suddenly hit home for investors in recent days.

 The United States said last week it feared Russia was preparing a pretext to invade Ukraine if diplomacy fails to meet its objectives, after a massive cyberattack splashed Ukrainian government websites with a warning to "be afraid and expect the worst".
 Talks between Moscow and Western states on Russia's deployment of tens of thousands of troops along Ukraine's border had also ended with no breakthrough.